Blockchain glossary: Every crypto phrase you need to know

 A smart contract is a digital contract that executes itself if the required conditions are met.
 For instance, if Wallet X sends 0.08 ether to Wallet Y, Wallet Y sends NFT Z to Wallet X. They're most commonly used to automate transactions, but can also be used from more sophisticated purposes such as flash loans.

-Stable coins are cryptocurrencies that are pegged to the US dollar.
-These include Tether and USDC.
-Their purpose is to allow cryptocurrency traders to keep their tokens in a crypto ecosystem without experiencing the volatility of bitcoin and ether's price movements.
+Stablecoins are cryptocurrencies that are pegged to the US dollar.
+These include tether and USDC.
+Their purpose is to allow cryptocurrency traders to keep their tokens in a crypto ecosystem without experiencing the volatility of bitcoin's and ether's price movements.

 Certain cryptocurrencies allow you to stake a lump sum of tokens in exchange for receiving a percentage of that lump sum at regular intervals for as long as it's staked.
 For instance, Token X may give you a 10% monthly return on any stake above 5,000 tokens.
-In that case, you'd deposit 5,000 tokens in exchange for recieving 500 of Token X each month.
-This is a passive income investing strategy: In the above situation, it could take 10 months to recoup the initial 5,000 tokens afterwhich time each monthly payment of 500 Token X would be pure profit (assuming the value of Token X remains steady).
+In that case, you'd deposit 5,000 tokens in exchange for receiving 500 Token X each month.
+This is a passive income investing strategy: In the above situation, it could take 10 months to recoup the initial 5,000 tokens, after which time each monthly payment of 500 Token X would be pure profit (assuming the value of Token X remains steady).

 TLT